-Bioelectric Neuromodulation: Vagal Nerve Stimulation
+Bioelectric Neuromodulation: Vagus Nerve Stimulation

-What is the Vagal Nerve?
+What is the Vagus Nerve?

 It is the 10th cranial nerve.
 Cranial nerves are the nerves that connect some part of your body to your brain.
-The vagal nerve connects your brain to your gut and is responsible for gut-brain communication.
+The vagus nerve connects your brain to your gut and is responsible for gut-brain communication.
 You have probably seen something about the importance of your microbiome, all the little microbes that live in your gut and make such an important contribution to your health.
-The vagal nerve is the nerve that is responsible for the primary communication between your brain and your gastrointestinal tract, your gut.
-In fact, it also connects your brain to your heart, your lungs, and your other internal organs.
+The vagus nerve is the nerve that is responsible for the primary communication between your brain and your gastrointestinal tract, your gut.
+In fact, it also connects your brain to your heart, your lungs, and many other internal organs.

-Vagal Nerve Stimulation and Inflammation
+Vagus Nerve Stimulation and Inflammation

 There is a growing awareness that psychological stress and unhappiness cause changes in your immune system (which fights disease) and in your endocrine system (hormones).
 In turn, those changes are responsible for alterations in the functioning of your nervous system that result in depression.
 We have learnt that there is an association between depression and inflammation.
 Tellingly, nowadays we sometimes treat depression with antihistamines.
 Clearly, there is a strong link between depression and inflammation.

 Your body produces a lot of cortisol, a stress hormone, in response to chronic stress and depression.
 Elevated production of cortisol causes inflammation.
-Remarkably, it turns out that vagal nerve stimulation reduces inflammation in a major way.
+Remarkably, it turns out that vagus nerve stimulation reduces inflammation in a major way.
 We’ve learnt that this is via activation of the cholinergic anti-inflammatory pathway (CAP).

-Vagal Nerve Stimulation and Neuroplasticity
+Vagus Nerve Stimulation and Neuroplasticity

 Depression is not simply a “chemical imbalance.”
 It involves measurable changes in brain networks—especially those that regulate mood, motivation, reward, and emotional balance.
 Brain imaging studies show altered activity in frontal regions, the anterior cingulate cortex, and limbic structures such as the amygdala in people with major depressive disorder.

-Vagal nerve stimulation influences these same networks.
+Vagus nerve stimulation influences these same networks.
 When we stimulate the vagus nerve, signals travel upward to the brainstem (particularly to the nucleus tractus solitarius), and from there to widespread regions involved in emotional regulation.
 This bottom-up input can shift the balance of activity in mood circuits that have become stuck in maladaptive patterns.

 Over time, this appears to promote neuroplasticity—the brain’s ability to reorganise itself.
 Research suggests that VNS can increase levels of brain-derived neurotrophic factor (BDNF), a molecule that supports neuronal growth and synaptic strengthening.
 In practical terms, this means the brain becomes more capable of forming healthier patterns of activity rather than remaining trapped in rigid, depressive states.

-Vagal Nerve Stimulation and Autonomic Regulation
+Vagus Nerve Stimulation and Autonomic Regulation

 Depression is frequently associated with autonomic imbalance.
 Many people with depression show reduced vagal tone and reduced heart rate variability (HRV), which are markers of diminished parasympathetic (rest-and-digest) regulation.
 When the parasympathetic system is underactive, the body remains biased toward a stress response.

-Transcutaneous vagal nerve stimulation can help restore this balance.
+Transcutaneous vagus nerve stimulation can help restore this balance.
 By increasing parasympathetic signalling, VNS can improve heart rate variability, reduce physiological stress reactivity, and support a calmer internal state.
 This physiological shift often translates into improved mood, better sleep, and enhanced emotional resilience.

 In other words, we are not merely trying to “boost mood.”
 We are helping the nervous system return to a more regulated state.
 From that more stable platform, psychological therapies, behavioural changes, and lifestyle interventions tend to work better.